damascenodiego/learningFFSM/docs/index.md

 ## Related work and laboratory packages

-2.

-The experimental artifacts for this study are available in folder [exp_emse](https://github.com/damascenodiego/learningFFSM/tree/master/FFSM_diff/Benchmark_SPL/exp_emse).
+The studies related to this repository are listed in section [Papers](studies/00_papers).

 ### Contributing